wyjeong/TANS/README.md

                   --model-zoo path/to/model_zoo.pt\
                   --seed 777
 ```
-or you can try script file after updating the paths.
+You can also try the below script.

 ``` bash
 $ cd scripts
 $ sh train.sh GPU_NO
 ```

 ## Meta-Test Experiment